Aleveer/AWS-Personal-Workshop/content/2-Proposal/_index.md

 The solution enables the team to practice building a complete chat application from frontend to backend, combined with commonly used cloud services in enterprise environments.
 By leveraging the AWS Free Tier and test resources, deployment costs are low while still ensuring sufficient practicality for the team to gain a deep understanding of infrastructure management, monitoring, scaling, and security.
 Deploying on AWS reduces manual configuration time and creates a solid foundation for advanced research such as chatbots, user activity data processing, or AI system integration.
 The return on investment is nearly immediate due to no hardware costs and significantly reduced operational effort.

 ### 3. Solution Architecture
 The Web Chat application is deployed based on the AWS Serverless architecture, ensuring high scalability and performance.The Realtime Backend is built around Amazon API Gateway (WebSocket API) and AWS Lambda Functions to handle event-driven chat logic.
-Amazon DynamoDB is used to store messages and connection information, providing the low latency required for a realtime application.The Frontend, written in VueJS, is hosted on Amazon S3 and distributed via CloudFront to optimize speed and secure the WebSocket (WSS) connection.
+Amazon DynamoDB is used to store messages and connection information, providing the low latency required for a realtime application.The Frontend, written in VueJS, is hosted on Amazon Amplify and distributed via CloudFront to optimize speed and secure the WebSocket (WSS) connection.
 Route 53 manages the custom domain and routes traffic, utilizing ACM (Certificate Manager) for certification.
 Amazon Cognito handles user authentication and identity management.The entire system is monitored by Amazon CloudWatch and secured by IAM policies.
 This architecture facilitates the team's research into the processes of operations (DevOps), continuous deployment, and scaling a realtime chat application on the cloud environment.

 ![WebChat Realtime Serverless Architecture](/images/2-Proposal/webchat_architecture.png)

 *AWS Services Utilized*
-- *Amazon S3*: Stores the static web interface built with Vue.js.
+- *Amazon Amplify*: Stores the static web interface built with Vue.js.
 - *AWS Lambda*: 1 Lambda Authorizer to check the Cognito token and 3 Lambda Functions to handle business logic for the WebSocket routes.
 - *Amazon API Gateway*: Receives and maintains WebSocket connections, routing events.
 - *Amazon Route 53*: Manages DNS and routes the custom domain.